UBC-MDS/DSCI-532_2025_1_cookie-dash/reports/m4_reflection.md

 ## Particularly Useful Insights and Desired Support

 Feedback emphasizing readability and UI consistency proved particularly valuable, directly improving user engagement and interface clarity.
+Additionally, having a clearer file structure presented in the first lab would have been beneficial, as we initially had each component in separate .py files and later needed to reorganize them into callback.py and component.py.
 If anything, more structured guidance or demonstrations on dynamic component resizing would have helped overcome earlier implementation challenges.